ludwig-ai/ludwig/README.md

 # What is Ludwig?

-Ludwig is a data-driven declarative ML framework that makes it easy to define deep learning pipelines for many types of tasks using a simple and flexible data-driven configuration system.
-It was open sourced by Uber and is hosted by the Linux Foundation AI & Data.
+Ludwig is an open-source [declarative Machine Learning framework](https://ludwig-ai.github.io/ludwig-docs/latest/user_guide/what_is_ludwig/#why-declarative-machine-learning-systems) that makes it easy to define deep learning pipelines for many types of tasks using a simple and flexible data-driven configuration system.
+Ludwig was open sourced by Uber and is hosted by the Linux Foundation AI & Data.

 A data-driven configuration system allows users to define their deep learning pipeline by providing a list of inputs and outputs with their data type.
 The data type determines how inputs and outputs are preprocessed, encoded, decoded and which metrics and losses to use.
 Ludwig will assemble and train a deep learning model based on the combination of data types for many machine learning tasks.

 ![img](https://raw.githubusercontent.com/ludwig-ai/ludwig-docs/ludwig05/docs/images/ludwig_legos.gif)

 Configurations are simple and flexible, enabling deep control of every aspect of the end-to-end pipeline; from experimenting with different training recipes, exploring state-of-the-art model architectures, to scaling up to large out-of-memory datasets and multi-node clusters, and finally serving the best model in production -- all can be achieved through small configuration changes.

 Finally, the use of abstract interfaces throughout the codebase makes it easy for users to extend Ludwig by adding new models, metrics, losses, preprocessing functions and register them to make them available immediately in the configuration system.

 # Main Features

 - [Data-Driven configuration system](https://ludwig-ai.github.io/ludwig-docs/latest/user_guide/how_ludwig_works)

   A config YAML file that describes the schema of your data (input features, output features, and their types) is all you need to start training deep learning models.
 Ludwig uses declared features to compose a deep learning model accordingly.

 - [Training, Prediction, and Evaluation](https://ludwig-ai.github.io/ludwig-docs/latest/user_guide/command_line_interface)